Components

 Behavior

-The drawer is opened and closed by pressing a trigger, and it can also be closed by pressing anywhere on the main screen, outside the drawer.
+The drawer is opened and closed by pressing a trigger.
+The user can also close the drawer by pressing anywhere on the main screen, outside of the drawer.
 When the drawer component is open, an overlay appears behind it, shifting the focus from the page to the drawer.

-It is possible for a drawer to include a scroll feature in case the content displayed requires it.
-However, it is recommended to be as concise as possible to minimize cognitive load and to help users get back to their original task.
+It is possible for a drawer to include a scroll feature, if the content requires it.
+However, be as concise as possible to minimize cognitive load and to help users get back to their original task.

 Content